 If a hit and run driver cannot be located, victims will need to rely on their uninsured motorist coverage to recover compensation for their losses.

-If the hit and run driver is located and they have insurance, a claim can be made against their insurance carrier to recover compensation.
-If the at-fault driver does not have insurance or if their coverage limits are not sufficient, it may be necessary to file a personal injury lawsuit to recover the proper compensation.
+If the hit and run driver is located and he or she has insurance, a claim can be made against that driver’s insurance carrier to recover compensation.
+Finally, if the at-fault driver does not have insurance or if the coverage limits are not sufficient, it may be necessary to file a personal injury claim to recover the proper compensation.
 Our experienced attorneys can help.

-How long do you have to file a hit and run accident lawsuit in Charlotte?
+How long do I have to file a Charlotte hit and run accident claim?

-Victims of hit and run accidents in Charlotte need to be aware that they have a limited amount of time to file a lawsuit in these cases.
+Victims of hit and run accidents should be aware that they have a limited amount of time to file a lawsuit.
 The North Carolina personal injury statute of limitations is three years from the date the injury occurs.
 This means that hit and run accident victims have a three-year window with which to file a lawsuit against the alleged negligent driver.

-If you or somebody you love has been injured in a hit and run accident, you may need to speak with an attorney as soon as possible.
-At Price Petho & Associates P.L.L.C., our team is going to conduct a complete investigation into your case so we can secure any compensation you need to recover from your injuries and get a fresh start.
+If you or somebody you love has been injured in a hit and run accident, it’s imperative to speak with an attorney as soon as possible.
+At Price, Petho & Associates, our team conducts a complete investigation into your case, working to secure the compensation you need to recover from your injuries and get a fresh start.
 We can help.
 To schedule a free consultation, call 704-372-2160 or fill out our contact form.
 We serve clients in Charlotte, Rockingham, Rutherfordton, North Carolina, and South Carolina.